0dataapp/awesome-0data/README.md

 - [Small Web App Ring](https://ring.0data.app): A webring for web apps.
 - [Pimeja](https://pimeja.lectronice.com): An English/French Toki Pona dictionary.
 - [Pinafore](https://pinafore.social): Web client for Mastodon, designed for speed and simplicity.
+- [TinyList](https://tinylist.app): Privacy-focused notes and checklists that you can share.